YaleUniversity/packer-plugin-goss/README.md

 ## Spec files
 Goss spec file and debug spec file (`goss render -d`) are downloaded to `/tmp` folder on local machine from the remote VM.
 These files are exact specs GOSS validated on the VM.
 The downloaded GOSS spec can be used to validate any other VM image for equivalency.

+## Windows support

+This now has support for Windows.
+Set the optional parameter `targetOs` to `Windows`.
+Currently, the `vars_env` parameter must include `GOSS_USE_ALPHA=1` as specified in [goss's feature parity document](https://github.com/aelsabbahy/goss/blob/master/docs/platform-feature-parity.md#platform-feature-parity).
+In the future when goss come of of alpha for Windows this parameter will not be required.

 ## Installation